yupswing/TileCraft/README.md

 haxelib git plik https://github.com/yupswing/plik.git
 ````

-Rebuild systools for your platform (the project need to be revived!)
+(Only Windows or Mac) Rebuild systools for your platform (the project need to be revived!)
 ````
-haxelib run lime rebuild systools [windows|mac|linux]
+haxelib run lime rebuild systools [windows|mac]
 ````

 Clone this repository